svopex/mtapi2022/README.md

 ## Introduction
 I original code get from [here](https://github.com/vdemydiuk/mtapi).
 I convert project to Visual studio 2022.
+I upgrade MT5 compilation to 64 bit platform.

 MtApi provides a .NET API for working with famous trading platfrom [MetaTrader(MetaQuotes)](https://www.metatrader5.com/).
 It is not API for connection to MT servers directly.
 MtApi is just a bridge between MT terminal and .NET applications designed by developers.